In these uncertain times, the cashflow and liquidity needs of a small business are paramount.

 Don’t bury your head in the sand: chase late payments

-For any business, chasing up payments from debtors can be time-consuming, even awkward.
+For any small business, chasing up payments from debtors can be time-consuming, even awkward.
 Burying your head in the sand won’t do you any good, particularly when COVID-19 is impacting your sales.
 Payment terms should be set out clearly in your contracts, and you shouldn’t be afraid of chasing up late payers.

 In uncertain times, incentivise early payment

-Many businesses have found success encouraging early payments from customers by offering discounts for paying upfront.
+Many small businesses have found success encouraging early payments from customers by offering discounts for paying upfront.
 This provides a quick cash injection when you need it, as well as rewarding good debtor behaviour with a reduced cost.
 Alternatively, arrange for payment to be made when goods are delivered.

 Review the sources of government support

-Since the outbreak began, the UK government has announced a range of measures aimed at supporting businesses through this crisis.
+Since the outbreak began, the UK government has announced a range of measures aimed at supporting small businesses through this crisis.
 These include policies focused on maintaining business liquidity.
 Details of the Coronavirus Business Interruption Scheme and the Business Bounce Back Loan ,which are designed to keep businesses going, are available online.

 Use government support to manage your fixed costs

-Government support for businesses battling COVID-19 goes beyond providing loans.
+Government support for small businesses battling COVID-19 goes beyond providing loans.
 The Coronavirus Job Retention Scheme steps in to directly pay 80 per cent of furloughed employees’ wages (up to £2,500 per employee per month).
 This allows businesses to effectively address some of their fixed costs, without having to resort to laying off staff.

 Defer your tax liabilities with HMRC